minrk/singlecell/README.md

 # Simple webapps backed by an IPython Kernel

-There's some cleanup to be done on the IPython side, but this shows two simple apps backed by an IPython Kernel.
+There's some cleanup to be done on the IPython side, but this shows two simple apps backed by an IPython Kernel (requires IPython ≥ 1.0).

 Start the app with